 An estimated cost of attendance (COA) is calculated for each financial aid applicant, and consists of both direct costs for which you will be billed by Holy Family College (i.e. tuition) and standard estimates for indirect costs related to your education (i.e. living expenses).
 Financial aid is based on anticipated tuition charges for your program and credit load.
 Courses taken outside of your program will be billed at that program’s per-credit rate.
-Go to the Net Price Calculator to calculate your expected costs for the year.
+Your financial aid award letter will calculate your expected costs for the year.
 See your bill for actual charges.

 |On Campus Undergraduate Programs - Full Year

 |Graduate and Certification Programs